Killian Clarke: Cavan Senior Football Team

-Whilst at UU, at the age of 19 he made his inter-county debut for Cavan against Donegal in the Ulster Senior Football Championship.
+Whilst at UU, at the age of 19, Clarke made his inter-county debut for Cavan against Donegal in the Ulster Senior Football Championship.
 After leaving university, he became a stockbroker in Dublin for Cantor Fitzgerald.

 In 2013, Clarke was nominated for the GAA GPA All Stars Awards, being his clubs first GPA All-Star nominee.
 In 2017, he was named captain of Cavan for the year.
 This lasted for a year before Clarke stepped down.
 In 2019, Clarke played in his first Ulster final, losing to Donegal.

 In 2019, Clarke received a red card during Cavan's National Football League match against Tyrone at Healy Park.
 Later in the year, Clarke announced he was stepping away from county football temporarily due to wanting to focus on his personal life after having made 72 senior appearances for his county.

-Killian returned to the Cavan panel for the delayed 2020 Ulster Championship campaign, where Cavan shocked Donegal in an eventful Ulster Final to bring the Anglo Celt Cup back to the Breffni county.
+Killian returned to the Cavan panel for the delayed 2020 Ulster Championship campaign, where Cavan defeated Donegal in the Ulster final.
 Cavan exited the 2020 All-Ireland Championship at the hands of Dublin in the AI Semi-Final.
 Clarke was part of the Cavan team that won promotion from NFL Division 4 to Division 3 in 2022, winning the NFL Divisional Final against Tipperary in Croke Park in April 2022 in the process.

 Ulster

 In 2016, Clarke was selected at full back by Ulster Team Manager Pete McGrath to represent Ulster in the Interprovincial Railway Cup.
-Ulster defeated Munster in the Semi-Final and overcame Connacht in Pairc Sean MacDiarmada in December 2016, to win his first Railway Cup.
+Ulster defeated Munster in the semi-final and overcame Connacht in Pairc Sean MacDiarmada in December 2016, to win his first Railway Cup.

 In 2020, Killian was part of the Cavan Senior Football team which won the Ulster Senior Football Championship and secured a second Irish News Ulster All Star Award in the process.

 International rules

-In 2015 he was placed on the standby list for the Ireland's International Rules Series against Australia, however did not play.
-On 25 October 2017, Clarke was named in the Ireland squad for the 2017 International Rules Series against Australia in November.
+In 2015 Clarke was placed on the standby list for the Ireland's International Rules Series against Australia, however did not play.
+On 25 October 2017, he was named in the Ireland squad for the 2017 International Rules Series against Australia in November.
 Clarke played for Ireland during the series despite issues with his passport.